myint/scspell/README.txt

 **scspell** is a spell checker for source code.
-It does not try to be particularly smart--rather, it does the simplest thing that can possibly
+It does not try to be particularly smart--rather, it does the simplest thing that can possibly work:
-work:

     1. All alphanumeric strings (strings of letters, numbers, and underscores) are spell-checked tokens.
     2. Each token is split into one or more subtokens.
 Underscores and digits always divide tokens, and capital letters will begin new subtokens.
 In other words, ``some_variable`` and ``someVariable`` will both generate the subtoken list {``some``, ``variable``}.
     3. All subtokens longer than three characters are matched against a set of dictionaries, and a match failure prompts the user for action.
-When matching against the included English dictionary, *prefix matching* is employed; this choice permits the use of truncated words like ``dict`` as subtokens.
+When matching against the included English dictionary, *prefix matching* is employed; this choice permits the use of truncated words like ``dict`` as valid subtokens.

-When applied to code written in a modern programming language using typical naming conventions, this algorithm will catch many errors without an annoying false positive rate.
+When applied to code written in most popular programming languages while using typical naming conventions, this algorithm will catch many errors without an annoying false positive rate.

-**scspell** matches subtokens against four distinct dictionaries:
+In an effort to catch more spelling errors, **scspell** is able to check each file against a set of dictionary words selected *specifically for that file*.
+Up to three different sub-dictionaries may be searched for any given file:

-    1. A read-only (American) English dictionary is provided with **scspell**.
+    1. A natural language dictionary.  (**scspell** provides an American English dictionary as the default.)
-    2. A programming language keyword dictionary is provided with **scspell**.
-New keywords may be added to the dictionary, and a team of developers may share a common keyword dictionary.
-    3. A custom dictionary is created at runtime for each user, so each user may exclude certain words without affecting other developers.
-    4. A custom per-file dictionary is created for each user for each new file, so that special keywords may be excluded on a per-file basis.
+    2. A programming language-specific dictionary, intended to contain oddly-spelled keywords and APIs associated with that language.
+       (**scspell** provides small default dictionaries for a number of popular programming languages.)
+    3. A file-specific dictionary, intended to contain uncommon strings which are not likely to be found in more than a handful of unique files.

 Usage
 =====